Digging into the best things to do in Little India is a must for any trip to Singapore!

+Not sure what to see & do in Little India?
 Start planning your visit with this guide to the best Little India attractions…

 View the intricate designs on top of Sri Veeramakaliamman Temple

-The top of the temple features a pagoda-like structure lined with dozens of detailed statuettes.
-While this is a common sight for Hindu temples, this location stands out for its colourful designs.
+The top of Sri Veeramakaliamman Temple features a pagoda-like structure.
+It’s lined with dozens of detailed statuettes.
+Although this a common sight for Hindu temples, this one stands out for its colourful designs.

 Throughout the day, the crowds visiting the temple grow larger.
-Luckily, it opens at 5:30 am.
+Luckily, it opens at 5:30am.
 Start your trip here before checking out the other top points of interest in Little India.

 Gaze at the gold décor covering the interior of Leong San See Temple

-The most popular Little India points of interest are the temples, including Leong San See Temple.
-Built to honour the Chinese Goddess of Mercy, this temple has a grand main hall that resembles an opulent Chinese palace.
-It’s covered in gold décor and bright red tapestries.
+The temple was built to honour the Chinese Goddess of Mercy.
+It features a grand main hall resembling an opulent Chinese palace.
+The hall is covered in gold décor and bright red tapestries.

 If you visit during a Chinese calendar holiday, you’ll get to experience a traditional vegan meal.
-As with many of the temples in the district, this location is an active place of worship.
+As with many of the temples in the district, Leong San See Temple is an active place of worship.
 Always dress modestly and respect the locals coming to pray at the temple.
 It’s also cramped inside so you may need to wait to view the interior.

 Shop for souvenirs, trinkets, religious paraphernalia, and cheap household goods.
-You can also shop for inexpensive clothing across from premium tailors offering affordable alterations.
+You can also shop for inexpensive clothing from premium tailors offering affordable alterations.

 Get lost in the narrow alleys in the Little India Arcade

 The arcade includes a large collection of small shops and stalls forming narrow alleyways.
-It was originally established in 1920 and retains a nostalgic atmosphere, thanks to the preserved buildings.
+Established in 1920, it retains a nostalgic atmosphere thanks to the preserved buildings.

 If you can’t find what you want at the Tekka Centre, you may find it at the arcade.
 It’s a massive area full of food stalls and shops selling textiles and clothing.